kwant-project/kwant/doc/source/tutorial/tutorial2.rst

     global variable `pot` would in fact be created by the first assignment in `plot_conductance()`.

-  - Apart from the realspace position `pos`, `~kwant.builder.Site` has also an attribute `tag` containing the lattice indices of the site.
+  - Apart from the real-space position `pos`, `~kwant.builder.Site` has also an attribute `tag` containing the lattice indices of the site.

   - Since we use a global variable to change the value of the potential, let us briefly reflect on how python determines